 Perks at work as a concept

-If you are an employer, it’s likely that this cultural revolution has come as an added stress to your daily tasks, a footnote in a long list of things-to-do.
-It's possible that you might think “it’s not worth the trouble” and this is an understandable standpoint if you haven’t been given the full picture.
+If you’re an employer, it’s likely that this cultural revolution has come as an added stress to your daily tasks: how do you improve employee engagement while still maintaining a productive work environment and functional business?
+It’s even possible that you might think it’s not worth the trouble.

-However, the future of your workplace might depend on just how well you adopt the new trend of having work perks.
-An office environment can make or break a job, so here is everything you need to know about nailing a fun workplace:
+However, the future of your workplace might depend on how well you adopt the latest trend in employee engagement.Recent research has revealed 80% of Australians are willing to accept a lower base salary if the job comes with perks.
+As most employees know, a workplace environment can make or break a job, so here’s everything you need to know about improving employee engagement with work perks.

 The work perks revolution

-They made work fun.
+They made work fun and engaging.
 And they did so by offering the best work perks.

-It was shocking, outrageous, and to some incomprehensible but Larry Page and Sergey Brin scrapped the office mold and began creating a campus that surrounded their employees’ desks, complete with gyms, swimming pools and 18 cafes.
+It was shocking, outrageous, and to some, incomprehensible, but Larry Page and Sergey Brin scrapped the default office mould and began creating a campus that surrounded their employees’ desks, complete with gyms, swimming pools and 18 cafes.

 The Googleplex, as it was named, didn’t really seem like a workplace at all.
 And yet, to everyone’s surprise, productivity didn't drop.
 It increased.
-So as Google grew, so too did the idea that a stimulating workplace begets a stimulated workforce (who knew?).
+So as Google grew, so too did the idea that an engaging workplace begets an engaged workforce (who knew?).

-This was the seed from which the past 10 years of HR innovation has sprung from.
+This was the seed from which the past 10 years of HR innovation has sprung.
 From ‘flexible working’ to Employee Assistance Programs (EAP), all grew from Google's mantra that “you can be serious without a suit”.

 How do perks work?